lesego12/alx-low_level_programming/0x08-recursion/README.md

 FILE 3-factorial.c is a function that returns the factorial of a given number.

-FILE 4-pow_recursion.c function that returns the value of x raised to the power of y.
+FILE 4-pow_recursion.c is function that returns the value of x raised to the power of y.

+FILE 5-sqrt_recursion.c is a function that returns the natural square root of a number.